zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 and add an ip-address/hostname entry to dnsmasq.hosts of the dnsmasq server serving my home network.
 (I use ingress routes for services that i consider more ephemeral).

-Here is the manifests file for the service.
+Here is the manifest file for the service.

 ```yaml
 apiVersion: v1